lcharlois-neotys/docker-selenium/README.md

 #### e.g. Spawn a container for Firefox testing:

-This command line is the same as for Chrome, remember that the selenium running container is able to launch either Chrome or Firefox, the idea around having 2 separate containers, one for each browser is for convenience, plus avoid certain `:focus` issues your WebApp may encounter during e2e automation.
+This command line is the same as for Chrome, remember that the Selenium running container is able to launch either Chrome or Firefox, the idea around having 2 separate containers, one for each browser is for convenience, plus avoid certain `:focus` issues your WebApp may encounter during e2e automation.

     FF=$(docker run --rm --name=ff -p=127.0.0.1::24444 -p=127.0.0.1::25900 \
-        -v /e2e/uploads:/e2e/uploads selenium)
+        -v /e2e/uploads:/e2e/uploads Selenium)

 #### How to get docker internal IP through logs